umbertogriffo/Trie/README.md

 ## Example of usage

-We can perform four types of operations:
+We can perform the flollows operations:

 - add a word.
+- remove a word.
+- return true if there is any word in the trie that starts with the given prefix.
+- return true if the word is in the trie.
 - count words starts with a partial name to search the application for.
 - get words starts with a partial name to search the application for.
 - show the Trie